Supply Chain Disruption: Is There Relief in Sight for Ecommerce Businesses?

 All of our brands are better prepared.
 The next disruption is a matter of when not if.
 At the end of the day, our customers are our motivation.
 We want people to have access to great products they love when they want them.
 No headaches.
 No delays.

-Mustafa Cokol is Thrasio’s senior manager of global logistics and an adjunct professor at Boston University, where he teaches graduate courses in international trade & international logistics.
+Mustafa Cokol is Thrasio’s senior manager of global logistics and an adjunct professor at Boston University, where he teaches graduate courses in international trade and international logistics.
 When he’s not negotiating supply chain contracts or solving supply chain problems, he likes to spend time with his daughters Ela, 8, and Leyla, 5.
 According to them, his job is shipping boxes and teaching big kids.